drcforbin/rwte/README.md

 ## Todo

+* Mouse click / drag to select in vim is broken
 * Shifted function/insert/del/end/etc keys, like what's done in urxvt
 * Parse command arguments
 * Implement urgent and bell in Window